marina601/discover-malta/TESTING.md

   - from [django documentations](https://docs.djangoproject.com/en/3.2/ref/models/expressions/#using-f-to-sort-null-values)

 ### Book Now modal
-   - During testing found a console error, when the trip was sold out and the modal was replaced with "Sold Out" button.
+   - During testing found a console error when the trip was sold out and the modal was replaced with the "Sold Out" button.
    - Fix: by adding a condition to check if the element exists in `modal.js`

 ### DatePicker
    - During testing noticed that the user is able to modify the date manually in the input field
-   - Fixed it by adding and alert and setting the min date to the input field if modified date is in the past
+   - Fixed it by adding an alert and setting the min date to the input field if modified date is in the past.
    - Solution from this found on [stack overflow](https://stackoverflow.com/questions/8356358/jquery-date-picker-disable-past-dates)

 ### Bag.html
-   - Quantity input - during testing noticed that the user can modify the number of tickets to more than 8 by manually.
+   - Quantity input - during testing noticed that the user can modify the number of tickets to more than 8 manually.
    - Fixed it using the same approach as a datepicker, using a function on change to check the input field value and set the maximum value accepted.

 ### Registraion Page
-  - During testing I have come accross a unique contrain failed during generating a usernam, therefore I have fixed it by `username = email.split("@")[0] + last_name`.
+  - During testing I have come across a unique constraint that failed during generating a username, therefore I have fixed it by `username = email.split("@")[0] + last_name`.
 To ensure the condition is always met.
   - Pagination not working during search and sort function

 ### Edit Profile Page
-  - During testing I have accross a phone number input field which was accepting charactes instead of numbers, due to the model field being saved as a `CharField`, I have  solved this is issue by adding a validation check in forms.py and converting the `phone_number` field into `integer` and dispalaying validation errors to the user.
+  - During testing I have across a phone number input field that was accepting characters instead of numbers, due to the model field being saved as a `CharField`, I have solved this is issue by adding a validation check in forms.py and converting the `phone_number` field into `integer` and displaying validation errors to the user.

 ### View Reviews
   - During testing found that the created and updated date was not displaying under the correct condition, due to modifying the date output in the template.
 Fix it by comparing the 2 dates explicitly
      - `{% if review.updated_at|date:"M d, Y" != review.created_at|date:"M d, Y" %}`

 ### Pagination
-  - During testing I have struggled to get the pagination working on search and filter query sets, I have spend some time with @John_ci and have manged to solve this issues using logic from this [YouTube tutorial](https://www.youtube.com/watch?v=YlMxfqcw77s) for both queries.
+  - During testing, I have struggled to get the pagination working on search and filter query sets.
+I have spent some time with @John_ci and have managed to solve these issues using logic from this [YouTube tutorial](https://www.youtube.com/watch?v=YlMxfqcw77s) for both queries.
-  - The issue I have also encountered when the sort functionality was set in decsending order for family_friendly field, to solve this issue quickly I have created a custom function with ta query set.
+  - The issue I have also encountered was when the sort functionality was set in descending order for the family_friendly field.
+To solve this issue quickly, I have created a custom function with the query set.
   - Sorting float field values was also tricky.
-I have maged to find a solution by importing an "F" function from the Django which accepts null values.
+I have managed to find a solution by importing an "F" function from Django, which accepts null values.